marcojakob/code.makery.ch/content/library/html-css-en-part6.md

 Verify that the links actually work and that they lead you to the desired page.

 <div class="alert alert-info">
-  <p>**Note:** If you open the page as a file directly in the browser (without Bracket's *Live Preview*) the links might not work quite right.
+  <p>**Note:** If you open the page as a file directly in the browser (without the *Live Server*) the links might not work quite right.
 The reason is that the file system simply displays the folder contents and not automatically opens `index.html`.
 You will have to manually click on `index.html`.</p>
   <p>As soon as you publish the site on a server, the links should work as normal.</p>
 </div>